School of Social Work

 Admissions Committee Decision and Applicant Response Timeline

 Once applicants are notified of acceptance, they will have two weeks from the date on the acceptance letter to respond to the Graduate Admissions Office about attending.
-To secure a seat in the program, a $200 deposit must be submitted with the notification form and sent to the Graduate Admissions Office.
+To secure a seat in the program, a $100 deposit must be submitted.
 It is the responsibility of the applicant to respond within this time period and submit a deposit in order to reserve a seat in the program.

 While students are encouraged to matriculate for the year of acceptance, it is recognized that personal circumstances may require a delay in matriculation.
 Admitted applicants may defer enrollment for up to one year without re-application to the program.